Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 **Project Manager (PM)** – Oversees project planning, manages teams, ensures deadlines are met, and communicates with stakeholders.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+## Part 5: Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 **Integrated Development Environments (IDEs)** improve coding efficiency by providing features like syntax highlighting, debugging, and project management (e.g., VS Code, IntelliJ IDEA, PyCharm).